-Job seekers who are not considered for a position or not hired because of their age do have a right to pursue a legal action against the employer.
+Job seekers who are not considered for a position or not hired because of their age do have a right to pursue legal action against the employer.
 If they are successful, then they would be eligible to be paid lost wages for the time that they could have been working for the company if they had not been the victim of discrimination.

-However, some people would prefer to have been hired in the first place, rather than pursuing a legal action.
+However, some people would prefer to have been hired in the first place, rather than pursuing legal action.
 Experts in the field of recruiting and hiring practices agree that age discrimination in pervasive and difficult to overcome.
-In some situations it will not be possible to get a company to reconsider their policies without legal action, but there are times when the unconscious bias of the hiring manager can be overcome.
+In some situations, it will not be possible to get a company to reconsider their policies without legal action, but there are times when the unconscious bias of the hiring manager can be overcome.

 Source: PBS, "Ask the Headhunter: The "Dirty Little Secret" of Age Discrimination" Paul Solmon, Nov.
 13, 2012